 Must Read : How to speed up Windows 10

 The other best bet would be to use Linux.
-Linux is a very lightweight operating system and usually consume fewer computer resources.
+Linux is a very lightweight operating system and usually consumes fewer computer resources.
 Which in turn helps integrated GPU to work better.back to menu ↑

 Conclusion: Dedicated Graphics Card Vs Integrated Graphics Card

-It depends on YOU.
+It depends on you.
 Yes, it absolutely depends on you.
 I use a laptop with an integrated GPU for the last 5 years without any issue.
 I use video editing and 3D cad software on that laptop.
 But how do I manage with an integrated GPU?

-I manage to optimize my laptop to perform better than expected, I choose to use Linux over Windows for over a decade.
+I manage to optimize my laptop to perform better than expected.
+I choose to use Linux over Windows for over a decade.
 That’s how I manage to get the best from an old laptop.